Short answer

 The claim appears in an official or reliable source

-Example: the official Aeredium site presents AER as the token used for gas-fee settlement.
-That confirms the stated role; it does not prove exchange availability.
+Example: a project's official site states that its token is used for gas-fee settlement.
+That confirms the stated role; it does not prove the token is live on exchanges or that the network is in production.

 Observable